 The Garden

 A living landscape shaped over generations and rooted in Sri Lanka’s forest garden tradition.
 Rare to this region, it holds a rich diversity of plants within a self-sustaining perennial system that provides food, shade, and life throughout the year.
-More than something to see, it is a place to be, where time slows, the body settles, and a deeper sense of rest and clarity naturally begins.

 The Garden